 We recently provided a comprehensive overview of the various levels of benefits available in the Ohio workers’ compensation system.
 These include Temporary Total Disability, Permanent Total Disability, Permanent Partial Disability, Wage Loss, and Scheduled Loss Benefits, among others.
 While this is useful information, you probably want to know exactly how much money you will get while you are on workers’ comp.
 Unfortunately, the frustrating answer is—it depends!
 When you talk to a member of our team about your specific case, we can help you understand what your payments will be.
 Your rates of payment will also affect the settlement value of your claim, should you go that route at some point.

-Check Out the Latest Compensation Rate Chart
+Check Out the Latest Compensation Rate Chart in Ohio

 All the answers you need can be found on the BWC’s website in a handy pdf chart.
 However, the chart can be confusing when you don’t know what type of benefit you will get and you don’t understand what all the columns mean.
 Luckily, we’re here to help.
 The dollar amounts in the chart refer to the minimum and maximum amounts of weekly payments you will receive, based on your income.
 Here is a breakdown for 2022: